junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass comes back at the night of the fourth day.

 And he lands clumsily, as if he's shoved down the portal, falling all the way down from the sky and crashing on the ground.
-Lucky that the sand looks soft enough for the landing that he doesn't break bones, but his body still makes quite a big thump sound.
+Lucky that the sand looks soft enough for the landing that he doesn't break bones, but his body still makes quite a big thump noise.

 Dean and Sam jump to their feet and rush to the messy human figure covered by the crumpled beige trench coat.

 "Cass?"
 Dean gets there first, carefully sets a foot on the sand and puts a hand on his back.

-Cass moans weakly, it sounds like even the moaning itself is giving him more pain.
+Cass moans weakly, it sounds like even the moaning itself is giving him much pain.
 His face touches the ground, buried beneath the trench coat like the most of his body.
 Dean carefully gets the coat out of the way.

 Cass is bleeding, blood dripping out of his mouth and corners of his eyes.
-Cuts and slices are everywhere on his cheeks and any bare skin.
+Cuts and slices are everywhere on his cheeks, neck, hands and any bare skin.
 His lips are pale white.
 The shirt is bloody too but Dean can't spare another second to examine.
-Cass is closing his eyes slowly, like the eyelids are too heavy and he's just too tired and wants nothing but to fall into sleep.
+Cass is closing his eyes slowly, like the eyelids are too heavy to keep up and he's just too tired and wants nothing but to fall into sleep.
 There is only some last remnant of sparkling blue left in his pupils, which is going out rapidly like a light bulb with switch turned off.

 "Hey, hey!
 Stay with me, Cass, you hear me?"
 Dean palms his cheeks gently, feeling his hands quickly covered with sticky blood.
 The air smells rusty.